NibiruChain/website-help/README.md

 - Screenshot or link to issue
 - If issue is regarding the web app,
   - Please include information regarding on how to reproduce the problem faced and include video or screenshot
+- If issue is regarding airdrops,
+  - Please include the following information:
+     - Twitter username
+     - Browser
+     - Time of incident
+     - Screenshots/videos if possible